etenlab/docs/docs/DevTeam/paranext-extension.md

 # Paranext extension
 ## Integration crowd.Bible to platform.Bible as extension
-- this concept is under development / reserarch yet.
+- this concept is under development / research yet.
 - here we note gathered experience of existing problems and known solutions.

 ### Links